 Pro Pac offers competitive prices and outstanding customer service.
 Get a quote for the How to Measure a Corrugated Box and see the Pro Pac difference.

 Case dimensions can be specified for either the inside or outside of the box.

 When ordering or constructing a corrugated box, inside dimensions (ID) are used for measuring because the corrugated board thickness vary.
 A box constructed of C flute will have different outer dimensions than a box made from E flute material.
 When measuring the inside of an existing box, measure from the center of the score (fold line).
-Be sure to specifty the measurements as inner dimensions, for example: 24" x 18" x 14" ID.
+Be sure to specifty the measurements as inner dimensions, for example: 24"L x 18"W x 14"H ID.

-When determining the right equipment to erect, form, or tape your corrugated case, outer dimensions (OD) are considered.
-Outer dimensions are also used for shipping and pallet configuration purposes.
-Indicate that the measurements are outer dimensions, for example: 23.5" x 18.5" x 14.5" OD.
+When determining the right equipment to erect, form, tape, or glue your corrugated case, outer dimensions (OD) are considered.
+Outer dimensions are also used for shipping in general and pallet configuration purposes.
+Indicate that the measurements are outer dimensions, for example: 24.5"L x 18.5"W x 14.5"H OD.